Brawn GP

 Brawn GP was a Formula One constructor which competed in the 2009 Formula One World Championship, with drivers Jenson Button and Rubens Barrichello.
-The team was formed in 2009 by a management buyout led by Ross Brawn of the Honda Racing F1 Team, after Honda announced their withdrawal from the sport in December 2008 due to the global financial crisis.
+The team was formed in 2009 by a management buyout led by Ross Brawn of the Honda Racing F1 Team, after Honda announced their withdrawal from the sport in December 2008 due to the 2008 financial crisis.
 The team started development of their car in early 2008, when still owned by Honda.
 For the 2009 season, Honda provided a $100 million budget, while Mercedes provided engines under a customer relationship.

-On its racing debut, the season-opening 2009 Australian Grand Prix, the team took pole position and 2nd place in qualifying and went on to finish first and second in the race.
-Button won six of the first seven races of the season, and on 18 October at the Brazilian Grand Prix he secured the 2009 Drivers' Championship, while the team won the Constructors' Championship.
+On its racing debut, the season-opening 2009 Australian Grand Prix, the team took pole position and second place in qualifying and went on to finish first and second in the race.
+Button won six of the first seven races of the season.
+At the 2009 Brazilian Grand Prix on 18 October, he secured the 2009 Drivers' Championship, while the team won the Constructors' Championship.
 Barrichello won twice and finished third in the Drivers' Championship.
-The team won eight of the season's seventeen races, and by taking both titles in its only year of competition became the first to achieve a 100% championship success rate.
+The team won eight of the season's seventeen races and took both titles in its only year of competition.

-On 16 November 2009 it was confirmed that the team's engine supplier, Mercedes-Benz, in partnership with Aabar Investments had purchased a 75.1% stake in Brawn GP, which was renamed Mercedes GP for the 2010 season.
+On 16 November 2009, it was confirmed that the team's engine supplier, Mercedes-Benz, in partnership with Aabar Investments, had purchased a 75.1% stake in Brawn GP, which was renamed Mercedes GP for the 2010 season.
+Many of the Brawn GP former employees were retained by the new Mercedes team following the buyout.

 History

 Origins

 Brawn GP had its origins in the Tyrrell Racing Organisation, a motorsport team founded by Ken Tyrrell in 1958 which entered cars in various single-seater championships.
 After entering Formula One in 1968, the Tyrrell team won the Constructors' Championship and three Drivers' Championships during the 1970s with Jackie Stewart.
-The team kept racing in F1 until 1998, when declining results led to Tyrrell selling the team to British American Tobacco.
-While BAT bought the Formula One entry, they set up the British American Racing team in a new factory in Brackley.
+The team kept racing in F1 until 1998, when declining results led to Tyrrell selling the team to British American Tobacco (BAT).
+While BAT bought the Formula One entry, they set up the British American Racing (BAR) team in a new factory in Brackley.
 BAR competed for six years, with a high point of finishing second in the championship in 2004.
 Increasing restrictions on tobacco advertising resulted in Honda, BAR's engine partner, acquiring full control of the team at the end of 2005, and the team was renamed as Honda Racing F1.

-Brawn GP was formed on 6 March 2009 when it was confirmed that Ross Brawn, the former technical director for the Honda Racing F1, Ferrari and Benetton teams, had bought the team from Honda for £1 in the wake of the Japanese marque's withdrawal from the sport in December 2008.
-On 17 March 2009 the FIA officially agreed to the name change from Honda Racing F1 Team to Brawn GP.
-Although the team can be seen as a continuation of the Honda team, the FIA considered Brawn GP to be an entirely new entry, but Keith Hayes, Vice-President of FIA, agreed to waive the standard entry fee in recognition of the team's circumstances.
+Brawn GP was formed on 6 March 2009 when it was confirmed that Ross Brawn, the former technical director for the Honda Racing F1, Ferrari, and Benetton teams, had bought the team from Honda for £1 in the wake of the Japanese marque's withdrawal from the sport in December 2008, marking Honda's return as Brawn GP.